 You can find all kinds of fossils in excellent condition, including brachiopods, bivalves, gastropods, orthocones, trilobites and corals.
 Some of the zones in the mudstone are more productive than others.
 Once you find a really productive bed, you can keep splitting it to find more and more fossils.
 You can also take samples home for processing for smaller shells.
 The number of different fossil molluscs is quite staggering.
 They are also white, which clearly shows up against the dark mudstone, making them easy to find.
 The best beds tend to be those in the southwest of the quarry, but there are plenty of good blocks lying around the quarry floor.

-This highly productive Ordovician mudstones are Ashgill in age (which are 445myrs old), from the Drummuck Group.
-They are a blue-grey or greenish colour and split very easily.
+These highly productive, Ordovician mudstones are from the Ashgill Series in age (which are 445myrs old), from the Drummuck Subgroup of the Ardmillan Group.

 Care should be taken if collecting near the back end of the quarry, near the faces.
 These can be dangerous and can crumble at any time.
 In addition, they are often very steep, as the quarry is still worked occasionally.
 Keep away from the digger at all times.